UnbearableFate/RepForPaper/magnetSticky/approach.md

 # 3 Database
 In this paper, we anlyze the Stack Overflow dataset provided by [Sebastian Baltes ->SOTorrent: Reconstructing and Analyzing the Evolution of Stack Overflow Posts.] called SOTorrent.
-SOTorrent is *an open dataset based on the official SO data dump.
+SOTorrent is “an open dataset based on the official SO data dump.
 SOTorrent provides access to the version history of SO content at the level of whole posts and individual text or code blocks.
-It connects SO posts to other platforms by aggregating URLs from text blocks and by collecting references from GitHub files to SO posts.*
+It connects SO posts to other platforms by aggregating URLs from text blocks and by collecting references from GitHub files to SO posts.”
 The dataset includes 20 different table which store not only data from official SO data dump but also data extracted from original data dump. however , in this paper , we only anlyze the data from table "Posts" which includes about 42 million posts from Stack overflow and table "Users" where there are about 9 million rows of user information and pay attation to user , tag and time informaiton of questions
 In this paper, we consider a user to be one who ask or answer questions in Stack Overflow, Those who comment or like/unlike on questions or answers are not counted in the statistics.